GumbyFramework/Parallax/README.md

 	<!-- bg will be positioned at 0 0 when element is 100px from top of window -->
 	<div class="parallax" gumby-parallax="0.5" gumby-offset="100"></div>

+If you have a large and complex DOM, the position of the element may depend on the window being fully loaded.
+In this case we recommend manually initializing Parallax after window load.

 **MIT Open Source License**